EverBecerra/Commerce-Database/queries_with_output.md

 ## 🛠️ Query 2: FK Reconstructions and Cascading Deletion

-For this particular query, we dropped all employee instances where the first name is Brandon.
-Since ON DELETE CASCADE was not originally defined, MySQL defaults to ON DELETE RESTRICT, which prevents deleting a parent row while child rows still reference it.
+Reconstructed a foreign key with ON DELETE CASCADE to enable deletion of parent rows while preserving referential integrity.

 Steps to follow:
    1. Find the FK constraint name on the table using the reference